rjdkmr/g_resid_distrib/README.md

 ###About

-This program calculates the positions of center of masses of the selected groups along three coordinates.
+This program calculates the positions of center of masses of the selected groups along X, Y and Z axes.
 This tool is useful to calculate the position of selected residues along the channel-axis of the protein channel.
 Further, output files could be use to obtain the distribution of residues' position during the MD simulations.